SenseLogic/PENDOWN/README.md

 Here is its actual content, which can be edited with any plain text editor like `Geany` or `Notepad++`.

-As you can see, no HTML tags where needed to write this text :
+As you can see, no HTML tags were needed to write this text :

 ```html
 <meta charset="utf8"/>